madz0/CQmvc/README.md

 Res
 ```

-Also Control and View Folder are in Classpath by default.
+Also Control and View Folder are in the Classpath by default.
 Despite that, For those who like everything to be Organized and Clean in coding, Some scpecial subfolders inside those folders are in Classpath too.

 For example imagine you have a Controller defined as MyControl.php inside Control class.
 All Classes that are only used by this Controller, can be inside Model/MyControl/ or Helper/MyControl/ or Res/MyControl/ or ViewModel/MyControl/

-Also All Views that are Rendered by MyControl, canbe inside View/MyControl/
+Also All Views that are Rendered by MyControl, can be inside View/MyControl/

 And you don't need a single include or whatever for those classes.
 Classes that are shared between some Controllers Or Views, Should be live directly inside those folders otherwise you need to include them.